aviart/gd-star-rating/trunk/readme.txt

 == Changelog ==
 = 1.6.0 =
-* Custom support for taxonomies in widgets and builder
+* Support for custom taxonomies in widgets and builder
 * Config options to set the panels user access levels
+* New actions, filters and tags for t2 rendering
 * Many improvements to templates and rendering
 * Several rendering, rss and builder problems fixed